JogoShugh/CoderDojoPonceSprings.Events/README.md

 **Remember to bring a laptop for your student.** We have some machines that you can borrow during the event, but they are all Linux based, and not everyone is familiar with Linux.

-**We recommend you do one of the beginner videos linked below together with your students**.
+**We recommend you do one of the beginner videos linked below in *Event Details* together with your students**.
 However, let the student control the keyboard as much as possible.
 For inspiration, see [Sugata Mitra's Child-Driven Education TED talk](https://www.ted.com/talks/sugata_mitra_the_child_driven_education).

 ## Volunteers, Mentors